-- A biographical sketch in the most recent NIH format for the PI and all key personnel (https://grants.nih.gov/grants/forms/biosketch.htm).
+- 1. NIH biographical sketch in NIH format of the principal investigator, sponsors, and if applicable, other key personnel.
+The current NIH biosketch format is preferred and instructions (non-fellowship) are posted at https://grants.nih.gov/grants/forms/biosketch.htm.
 The biosketch should list specific aims of all active research funding to permit an assessment of scientific overlap with the investigator's existing extramural funding. - 2.
-Candidate information and career development goals.
-This is a description of the candidate's background and commitment to a research career.
-It should include a mentorship/career development plan that will be followed in the context of the proposed research project, and which will help lead the applicant toward an independent research career.
-This may be structured into the following sub-sections (Limit TWO pages). - Applicant's personal statement outlining interest in a research career. - Proposed research skills development including: a portrayal of goals; a statement of the scientific or clinical underpinnings of the training experience; and detailed role of the mentor/mentorship plan. - Long-term career plans and how the proposed research will facilitate achievement of these plans. - 3.
 The research plan structured according to the NIH format as outlined below with 1/2-inch margins.
 Times New Roman or Arial font no less than 11 point are required.
 Page limitations and style requirements are strictly enforced.
 (No research plan more than SEVEN single spaced pages will be reviewed.
 References and additional criteria are not included in this maximum page count). - Scientific Abstract (1 page) suitable for use in the public domain should succinctly describe the scope of the proposed research, the study hypothesis, its scientific objectives, and the potential for innovation.
 Relevance of the proposed research to pediatric gastroenterology, hepatology and nutrition should be emphasized.
-The names and institutional affiliations of the principal investigator and all co- investigators should be tabulated at the end of this page. - Specific aims (1 page): - Explain the rationale for the study, overall hypothesis, aims, and significance if successful.

-• Research Strategy (4 pages) including Significance, Innovation, and Approach a.
+The names and institutional affiliations of the principal investigator and all co- investigators should be tabulated at the end of this page. - Specific aims (1 page): - \ Explain the rationale for the study, overall hypothesis, aims, and significance if successful. - Research Strategy (4 pages) including Significance, Innovation, and Approach a.
 Significance

-- Explain the importance of the problem or critical barrier to progress in the field that the proposed project addresses. - Explain how the proposed project will improve scientific knowledge, technical capability, and/or clinical practice in one or more broad fields. - Describe how the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field will be changed if the proposed aims are achieved.
+- \ Explain the importance of the problem or critical barrier to progress in the field that the proposed project addresses. - \ Explain how the proposed project will improve scientific knowledge, technical capability, and/or clinical practice in one or more broad fields. - \ Describe how the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field will be changed if the proposed aims are achieved.